perezp44/mypkgDataforblog/README.md

 ## Example

-It will consists only in some data then
+The pacakge only have some data files, then you can load them in R as ususalli with:

 ```R
 my_data <- data(some_data)
 ```